 The downside of this is the slow pace because the user still needs to input the amount, which adds time and is prone to error.
 Also, the merchant needs to wait for the SMS notification to arrive to be able to confirm the payment.
 There are times when the SMS doesn’t come in time, which definitely adds to the time in the queue.

-There is also a new type of Scan QR Code, which is the dynamically generated QR code.
-An example merchant is SM Department Stores / Supermarkets.
-The merchant has a screen that shows the QR code, and the GCash user simply scans that and confirms payment in the app to proceed.
+There is also a different type of Scan QR Code, which is the dynamically generated QR code.
+The merchant has a device or a screen that shows the QR code, and the GCash user simply scans that and confirms payment in the GCash app to proceed.

 2. Scan to pay via Customer Presented QR Code (Generate Code)